New Stories

 I got in the driver’s seat and turned the key, it hummed nicely.
 Then the engine light lit up.
 I turned to Bobby, amazed.
 “Bobby, is the engine light going to stay on?”, I asked.
 He smiled and nodded.
 “Just like your old car”.
 I sighed, and with misty eyes, told him, “I’ll take it!!”

-By the way, you might notice, below, that I’m not the best parker in the world.
+By the way, you might notice in the photo of me and Silver, below, that I’m not the best parker in the world.